 Most not-for-profit organizations have worthy goals that their managers take seriously, but these organizations can create problems for healthcare managers as well.
 For example, not-for-profit organizations usually have multiple stakeholders.
 Multiple stakeholders mean multiple goals, so organizations become much harder to manage, and managers' performance becomes harder to assess.
-The potential for managers to put their own needs before their stakeholders' needs exists in all organizations, but it is more difficult to detect in not-for-profit organizations because they do not have a simple bottom line.
-In addition, not-for-profit organizations may be harder to run well. asymmetric information A situation in which one party in a transaction has less information than the other party.
+The potential for managers to put their own needs before information asymmetry When one party in a transaction has less information than the other party.

 adverse selection

-A situation that occurs when buyers have better information than sellers.
-For example, high-risk consumers are willing to pay more for insurance than low-risk consumers are.
-(Organizations that have difficulty distinguishing high-risk from lowrisk consumers are unlikely to be profitable.)
+High-risk

+consumers'

+willingness to pay

+more for insurance

+than low-risk

+consumers are

+willing to pay.

+(Organizations

+that have difficulty

+distinguishing

+high-risk from lowrisk consumers

+are unlikely to be

+profitable.)